KRFOSS/kali-docs/development/custom-odroid-kernel-image/index.md

 #### 08. Install Mali Graphic Drivers (Optional)

 These steps are experimental and not fully tested yet.
-They should be performed inside the Kali rootfs.
+They should be performed inside the Kali rootfs:

 ```console
 kali@kali:~$ # http://malideveloper.arm.com/develop-for-mali/drivers/open-source-mali-gpus-linux-exadri2-and-x11-display-drivers/